Skip to main content

 3. Choose Your Travel Companions

 In the planning stage of your cross-country road trip, you must consider who you’re bringing with you.
-Remember, with multiple stops, you’ll be spending a lot of time with your travel companion(s), so compatibility is extremely important!
+Remember, with multiple stops, you’ll be spending a lot of time with your travel companion(s), so compatibility is extremely important.
+You want someone you can trust and can enjoy spending extended periods of time with throughout your trip.

 Travel compatibility includes ensuring everyone is on board with all plans, especially driving rotations.
 Map out a schedule to set expectations early on and assign roles to everyone (i.e., driver, direction giver, snack distributor, etc.).